Just Launched

 Yes.
 It’s set up for 1165 × 1165mm Australian standard pallets and four-way-entry CHEP and Loscam pool pallets.
 Flag the pallet types you actually run when you enquire, because fork length and spread affect both capacity and handling safety.

-Around 1,100kg at 2m, easing to roughly 750kg at 6m lift — comparable to a single-reach walkie despite reaching twice as far.
+Around 1,000kg at 2m, easing to roughly 650kg at 6m lift — comparable to a single-reach walkie despite reaching twice as far.
 Like every reach machine, capacity drops as the forks go up, because the moment arm changes.
-The load chart on the machine gives the safe figure at each height; operators should check it before lifting, especially near the top of the mast.
+The load data plate on the machine gives the safe figure at each height; operators should check it before lifting, especially near the top of the mast.

-It’s built for indoor or under-cover work on smooth concrete: warehouse putaway and retrieval, double-deep racking, container unloading at dock height, cold store and back-of-house.
-It’s not for rough yards, gravel, long outdoor travel, or trailer loading from ground level on uneven surfaces — that’s counterbalance territory.
+It’s built for indoor or under-cover work on smooth concrete: warehouse putaway and retrieval, double-deep racking, container unloading at dock height and back-of-house.
+It’s not for rough yards, gravel, long outdoor travel, or trailer loading from ground level and cold storage on uneven surfaces — that’s counterbalance territory.
 If your work is split between a clean warehouse and a dirty yard, you usually need both, not one trying to do both jobs.

-Hire suits short-term, seasonal or project work, and sites that want to prove the machine fits before committing capital.
-Buy makes sense on daily, ongoing use, usually past about the eighteen-month mark.
+Hire gives you flexibility without the capital commitment — no maintenance costs, no parts bills, and fast response times when you need service.
+It suits short-term, seasonal or project work, and sites that want to prove the machine fits before committing.
+Buy makes sense for daily operation.
 Rent-to-own and lease sit in between for a predictable monthly cost.
 Try-before-you-buy is available if you want to run it in your own aisles first.

 The Double Deep is launching now and available to hire or buy across Sydney metro, with same-day delivery often possible.
-It debuts at CeMAT.
+It debuts at CEMAT Melbourne June 23rd – 25th.
 Call 1300 499 678 or request a callback and we’ll confirm availability and delivery timing for your site.